fyodorio/fyodorio-is-gridsome/content/posts/how-bun-can-help-to-revive-a-gridsome-project.md

     }
     ```

 And that's basically it.
-After that, you can run `bun install` and test everything locally before pushing your code to production.
+After that, you should run `bun install` and test everything locally before pushing your code to production (and also generate `bun.lock` on the background, it's mandatory, and you need to push it to your repo too — Netlify uses this file to detect it needs to use Bun instead of Node).
 To my surprise, it worked perfectly, and I didn't need to do anything additional.
 There was some trial and error, but mostly due to my experimenting or testing the limits.

 A couple of spotted tradeoffs after this update were: